Jackson Avery: Relationships

-At the end of the eighth season, April and Jackson's friendship evolved into an intimate relationship: "I thought they were going to be able to walk the line of staying on the friendship side of things.
-What they have is kind of really unique and organic in the world of Grey's Anatomy – two genders in a completely platonic, wholesome, pleasant and productive relationship/friendship.
-Who is to say that has to end?"
-In the ninth season, Jackson started a relationship with intern Stephanie Edward.
-Williams gave his insight: "That's a relationship that is fun, light, and no strings attached.
-She's sweet.
-She's funny.
-They aren't bogged down by these big notions of each other.
+By the end of the eighth season, April and Jackson’s friendship evolves into an intimate relationship: "I thought they were going to be able to walk the line of staying on the friendship side of things.
+What they had was really unique and organic in the world of Grey’s Anatomy – two genders in a completely platonic, wholesome, pleasant, and productive friendship.
+Who’s to say that had to end?"
+In the ninth season, Jackson began a relationship with intern Stephanie Edwards (Jerrika Hinton).
+Williams remarked that it was a "fun, light, and no-strings-attached" relationship: "She’s sweet.
+She’s funny.
+They aren’t bogged down by big notions of each other."

-Jackson later declares his love for April at her wedding to EMT Matthew.
-They get married and have a child together, but he dies shortly after birth.
-Distraught and searching for purpose, April turns to the army and goes on tour with Owen, leaving Jackson at Grey-Sloan Memorial.
-After extending her leave several times, Jackson gives April an ultimatum that if she does not return immediately to Seattle, their relationship is over.
-April does not immediately return, and when she finally does, Jackson feels that April does not respect his needs in the relationship, especially after losing a child.
-The two try to make it work, but eventually come to the decision to end their marriage.
-April discover she's pregnant the day of their divorce proceedings, but does not disclose this until after the papers have been signed.
-In the fourteenth season Jackson begins a relationship with Maggie Pierce.
-That continues to deepen during season 15, and the couple move in together.
-However after a disagreement on a camping trip, they decide to end things.
+Later, Jackson declares his love for April at her wedding to EMT Matthew Taylor (Justin Bruening).
+They get married and have a child together, but the baby dies shortly after birth due to a rare condition.
+Struggling with grief, April seeks solace by joining the army and goes on tour with Owen, leaving Jackson at Grey-Sloan Memorial.
+After several extended leaves, Jackson gives April an ultimatum, stating that if she doesn’t return to Seattle immediately, their relationship will end.
+April doesn’t return immediately, and when she does, Jackson feels she doesn’t respect his needs, especially after losing their child.
+Despite attempts to reconcile, they decide to end their marriage.
+April discovers she is pregnant on the day of their divorce proceedings but does not disclose this until after the papers are signed.

+In Season 14, Jackson begins a relationship with Maggie Pierce (Kelly McCreary), which deepens throughout Season 15.
+The couple moves in together but decides to end things after a disagreement during a camping trip.
+Jackson then has a brief relationship with Victoria Hughes (from Station 19) and a "friends with benefits" arrangement with Jo Wilson (Camilla Luddington) during the COVID-19 lockdown.

-Jackson was involved in a brief relationship with Victoria Hughes (from Station 19), and then a friends with benefits arrangement that took place during the Covid lockdown with Jo Wilson.
-Jackson was unattached when he left Boston (and the show) at the end of Season 17.
-He was leaving with his ex-wife and mother of his child, April Kepner, and it was implied that there could be a reunion.
-On the show's 400th episode, Jackson and April returned to Seattle with Harriet for business and to see his mother who was battling cancer.
-At the end of the episode, the couple embrace and kiss in the elevator, indicating that they have reunited while living in Boston.
+When Jackson leaves Boston (and the show) at the end of Season 17, he is unattached but departs with his ex-wife, April, and their daughter, Harriet, suggesting a potential reunion.
+In the show’s 400th episode, Jackson and April return to Seattle for business and to visit his mother, who is battling cancer.
+At the end of the episode, the couple shares an embrace and a kiss in the elevator, indicating that they have rekindled their romance while living in Boston.